wiredniko/dnd/Campaign:Out of the Abyss/G3 - Out of the Abyss - Into The Darkness 1.md

     * A tiny sketch portrait of a goblin
     * A rectangular metal device with two tiny metal cups on one end (Investigation DC: 15 throws sparks when wet)
 * **Giant Fire Beetles**: 3d6 (11) - MM 325 - CR 0
     * Can harvest glowing glands of beetles as a light source.
-(Nature DC: 10 to extract)
+(Survival DC: 10 to extract)

 ### Day 3: Escaped Slaves
 Marching Order: single file